demipoet/quilibrium-guide-github/README.md

 ```shell
 sudo vim  .config/config.yml
 ```
-Copy the following lines, found at the top of the config.yml file, on an external file or note on your personal desktop/laptop.
+Copy all text, found in the config.yml file, on an external file or note on your personal desktop/laptop.
 ```shell
 key:
   keyManagerType: file